KristinaEngland/inclusive-by-design/how/use-inclusive-language-and-imagery.md

-# Use Inclusive Language and Imagery
+# Use Inclusive Content, Language, and Imagery

+## Content
+When writing content about disability inclusion, ensure you are encorporating disabled voices into your content.
+Lived experience is crucial for understanding what's impacting the disability community and the community's current views on key disability inclusion topics.

 ## Language
 - Avoid [ableist language and euphemisms](https://en.wikipedia.org/wiki/List_of_disability-related_terms_with_negative_connotations) when writing posts as both carry negative connotations, whether a disability is used as a metaphor for a negative behavior or whether you use euphemisms such as differently-abled instead of the word disability ([#SayTheWord](https://twitter.com/search?q=%23SayTheWord&src=typed_query)).
 And, if you accidentally use ableist language and are called out on it, the best thing to do is apologize and issue that apology as a separate post.
 It's also recommended that you take down the original post if it could continue to perpetuate ableist language.